pytorch/rfcs/RFC-0011-InferenceMode.md

       to InplaceOrView key on the normal tensor)
     * On an inference tensor - no increment
   * View operation...
-    * On a normal tensor - view metadata is not recorded, version counter is propagated, result is a normal tensor
+    * On a normal tensor - view metadata is recorded, creation meta is set to `INFERENCE_MODE`, version counter is propagated, result is a normal tensor
     * On an inference tensor - view metadata is not recorded, result is an inference tensor
   * Functional operation...